GabeScott/standard-works-vault/General Conference/1988 October - Becoming a Prepared People.md

 Yes, being a woman brings blessings and responsibilities.
 Often there are tasks which, when filled, are without visibility, acclaim, or attendant worldly power.
 Nonetheless they are vital to the progress of humankind.
 When we are diverted from our course, serious weaknesses may appear in our lives and in the lives of family members, as well as in society.

-Because of “the subtle craftiness of men [who] lie in wait to deceive” (D&C 123:12), many, even of the very elect, are being deceived.
-How diligently, sisters, we must strive to reach out to those who “know not where to find [the truth” (D&C 123:12) and bring them home again unto the fold.
+Because of “the subtle craftiness of men \[who\] lie in wait to deceive” ([[D&C 123.12|D&C 123:12]]), many, even of the very elect, are being deceived.
+How diligently, sisters, we must strive to reach out to those who “know not where to find \[the truth” ([[D&C 123.12|D&C 123:12]]) and bring them home again unto the fold.
 No effort is too great, no endeavor too much.

 Our preparation does not always proceed just as we had planned it.
 My own mother has shared with me some of her goals and aspirations.
 Often as she began a project, something would happen to change her course of action: a mother-in-law in her waning years needed a home and special care, a younger sister needed help to complete her schooling.
 There were those with whom she worked who also desperately needed help.
 She was always there to serve.
 She gave this service graciously, and though not all her own personal plans were accomplished, she looks back on her life and says that if she had it to do all over again, she wouldn’t change anything.
 Service to others brings that kind of satisfaction.